csmith111/moments-of-inspiration/_posts/2016-03-19-mozartrequiem.markdown

 categories:  update music
 ---

-#Music - The building blocks
+# Music - The building blocks

-First of all we start bu building up an understanding of what music is.
+First of all we start by building up an understanding of what music is.
 We will do this by first deconstructing music into its elements and then building back the structure of music.

 First let us look at a single _tone_ in music.
-The fundamentals components of a single _tone_ music are:
+The fundamental components of a single _tone_ in music are:
-* Tone

 * Pitch
 * Volume
 * Duration